 We built the system to manage our food safety and quality agenda across the group and provide a safe and healthy work environment for our people.
-The structure is managed by teams based in our factories, branches, farm, and corporate center.
+The structure is managed by teams based in our factories, branches, farms, and corporate center.
 To maintain food health and safety, it mainly stipulates:

-- Full compliance with relevant external legislations and regulations, and internal requirements - Implementing an integrated system for quality, food safety, health and safety, and the environment per the requirements of ISO 9001, FSSC 22000, ISO 14001, OHSAS 18001 and ISO 50001 - Implementing "Quality and Food Safety Management standards - Reducing food safety risks through HACCP, which are defined across the entire supply chain - Managing the relationship between suppliers and service providers in line with Juhayna's requirements - Developing our people's skills by providing appropriate and relevant training programs - Developing a communication strategy that transfers our knowledge in these areas of expertise ras
+- Full compliance with relevant external legislations and regulations and internal requirements - Implementing an integrated system for quality, food safety, health and safety, and the environment per the requirements of ISO 9001, FSSC 22000, ISO 14001, OHSAS 18001, and ISO 50001 - Implementing "Quality and Food Safety Management" standards - Reducing food safety risks through hazard analysis and critical control points (HACCP), which are defined across the entire supply chain - Managing the relationship between suppliers and service providers in line with Juhayna's requirements - Developing our people's skills by providing appropriate and relevant training programs - Developing a communication strategy that transfers our knowledge in these areas of expertise